thejonty/iotDB/README.md

 # iotDB
-Using ioTDB Python API to save time series data
+Using ioTDB Python API to save time-series data in IoTDB

 In this case, IoTDB is running with one config node and three data nodes on CloudLab (https://cloudlab.us/).